fluiddyn/fluidsimfoam/doc/posters/2023_OF_conf/poster.md

 ### Principles

-- A Python layer to help the users to interact with OF
+- Improving OpenFOAM user experience with Python

+- Good quality open-source software: tested (coverage > 95%) and documented

 - Description of a set of potential simulations (and not only of one "case").
-Described in Python (with potentially Jinja templates) in a small Python package called a "Fluidsimfoam solver".
+  Described in a small Python package called a "Fluidsimfoam solver" (with potentially Jinja templates).

-- Python APIs to describe and create parametrized input OF files.
+- Python API to describe and create parametrized input OF files

-- Python APIs and commands to launch, restart, reload simulations, and load/process/plot data.
-For example easy creation of figures and movies.
+- Python API and commands to launch, restart, reload simulations, and load/process/plot data (helped by [Fluidfoam](https://fluidfoam.readthedocs.io)).
+Integrated object (`sim`) to interact with the simulation and the associated data

-- All directory and file creations done automatically
+- All directories and files created automatically

-- Integrated object (`sim`) to represent and interact with the simulation and the associated data

 ### Particularly suitable for

 - automation of simulation launching (parametric studies, optimization, ...)

-- programmatic generation of complex and parametrized input files (for example `blockMeshDict`) and initial conditions (computed in Python),
+- programmatic generation of complex and parametrized input files (for example `blockMeshDict`) and initial conditions (computed in Python)

 - programmatic control of simulations at runtime